Funded Projects

 Project Summary

 The project team is examining whether a city that uses water shut-offs and late fees to deter missed payments can achieve improved welfare and fairness for the Black and Latino communities in Portland, Oregon through a new payment model.
 The team has established a partnership with the Portland water bureau to implement a more equitable “ability to pay” model that will aim to reduce water shut offs across the city.
 SERVUS will help Portland implement a tailored debt forgiveness program correlating with each individual’s ability to pay, that can simultaneously address the municipal financial burden of unpaid debt and alleviate the individual struggle with payment compliance.
-To determine the ideal amount of debt forgiveness to offer, or the greatest amount that a payer would be likely to actually pay, the team will utilize machine learning and create a prediction model that could in theory, be used by water departments across the country.
+To determine the ideal amount of debt forgiveness to offer, or the greatest amount that a payer would be likely to actually pay, the team will utilize machine learning and create a prediction model that could, in theory, be used by water departments across the country.

 Start date